pcbouman-eur/pcbouman-eur/_projects/impact_spreadschool.md

-This project is joint work with [Twan Dollevoet](https://www.erim.eur.nl/people/twan-dollevoet/), [Remy Spliet](https://www.erim.eur.nl/people/remy-spliet/) and [Wilco van den Heuvel](https://www.erim.eur.nl/people/wilco-van-den-heuvel/) and was a nice project where we provided a tool to grade school during the COVID-19 pandemic.
+This project is joint work with [Twan Dollevoet](https://www.erim.eur.nl/people/twan-dollevoet/), [Remy Spliet](https://www.erim.eur.nl/people/remy-spliet/) and [Wilco van den Heuvel](https://www.erim.eur.nl/people/wilco-van-den-heuvel/) and was a nice project where we provided a tool to assist grade school replanning their classes during the COVID-19 pandemic.

 During the COVID-19 pandemic, some grade schools decided to split student groups in half in order to reduce contact between children.
 Physical school attendance would then alternate over the